 - Limited motivation to initiate and sustain conversation

 - Limited original or self-generated language and/or use of learned or echoed words and phrases with varying degrees of relevance to the context

 - Strong desire to verbally interact but with a focus on restricted interests, individuals who have such tendencies are likely to attempt to dominate conversations and are often very able to divert any conversation back to their preferred topic.

-John is 7 and has autism.
+John is 7 and is autistic.
 He has no verbal language but seems to understand some words and very simple instructions.
 He is especially responsive to language based on activities that are motivating for him such as swimming.
 John has been taught to make vary basic choices by introducing him to a visual communication system.

 Sarah is 15 and has Asperger’s Syndrome.
 She is very talkative and can have long and detailed conversations.
 However, she has very little interest in conversations that are not focused on her current passion which is the Roman Empire.
 She will respond when people try to have a conversation with her, however, she will very quickly introduce her subject regardless of what has gone before.
 Sarah will approach unfamiliar people in shops and at bus stops to talk to them.
 She becomes very confused and distressed if they do not respond.

 In terms of social interaction the following may be observed: